🔥 Induction Cooktops — India 2026

 ₹2,000 gets you a cooktop. ₹3,000 gets you a cooktop that understands Indian cooking.
 Here’s what that extra ₹1,000 actually buys — and which model is worth your money.

-There's a specific moment every first-time induction buyer experiences about a week after purchase.
-They're trying to make dosa — standing at the counter, adjusting heat levels by instinct the way they always did on gas — and the dosa is either burning at the edges or going pale in the middle because the temperature is either too high or too low, and there's no preset for "medium-low, the way I know it should be."
+There’s a specific moment every first-time induction buyer experiences about a week after purchase.
+They’re trying to make dosa — adjusting heat levels by instinct the way they always did on gas — and the dosa is either burning at the edges or going pale in the middle because there’s no preset for “medium-low, the way I know it should be.”

 That problem gets solved at ₹3,000.

-The jump from ₹2,000 to ₹3,000 is not about spending more for the sake of it.
-It's about the specific set of features — 8 Indian preset cooking modes, proper power level control, better voltage protection, and reliable brand warranty — that make an induction cooktop genuinely comfortable for the full range of Indian daily cooking.
-I've looked at what's available in this range in March 2026, and there are some genuinely excellent options.
-Let's find yours.
+The jump from ₹2,000 to ₹3,000 brings the specific features — 8 Indian preset cooking modes, proper power level control, better voltage protection — that make an induction cooktop genuinely comfortable for the full range of Indian daily cooking.
+All 6 models below are verified with current Indian pricing.

 💡 What the Extra ₹1,000 Actually Buys — Under ₹2,000 vs Under ₹3,000